 Roulez Media’s C.Kimberly Toms, Producer-Director and Subject of Escaping Fed screens the feature-length documentary film at select business entities, theaters, criminal justice programs, gender study programs and sociology education programs, including colleges, universities and law enforcement entities.
 For high schools, we use an adapted and age-appropriate program.

 Screening is followed by a Q&A session with attendees.
 During the Q&A, the attending production team and survivor of the highly empowered serial offender provide answers and insights to help shape the future of victim services, law enforcement and rape reporting.

-Focus of law enforcement and crime-related discussions include:
+Focus of sexual assault and crime-related discussions include:

 - Areas for law enforcement improvement (according to specific, multi-state failures in this specific case)